CS5008Fall2025/c-practice-skakked/Report.md

     ```
     Later in the code we only `free(arr)` but not expected.
 Why is this?
 What is the difference in where they are stored in memory?

+    > arr  was created with malloc is dynamically allocated on the heap while expected array is declared as a local array (int expected[]), which is allocated on the stack.
+We onl;y free(arr) because only the allocator knows how to free arr because it owns bookkeeping.

 3. What is the difference between the heap and stack when related to memory allocation and management?
+   > The stack is used for automatic/local variables, function parameters, and return addresses.
+It's managed automatically (LIFO - Last In First Out), has limited size, and memory is deallocated when variables go out of scope.
+The heap is used for dynamic memory allocation via malloc/calloc, has more available space, requires manual management with free, and memory persists until explicitly freed.

 4. Take the following code:
    ```c